Man caught shooting geese from Louisiana highway stripped of hunting privileges - NewsBreak

 Trevor Istre, 22, of Jennings, will have to pay a $3,000 penalty and undergo five years of probation after pleading guilty Feb.
 10 to three wildlife violations, according to a news release from the U.S. Attorney’s Office Western District of Louisiana.

 On Feb.
-16, 2021 – Mardi Gras day – an officer with the U.S. Fish and Wildlife’s K9 team allegedly found Istre among a group of people shooting geese from a state highway on private property.Judge restores protections for gray wolves across much of US
+16, 2021 – Mardi Gras day – an officer with the U.S. Fish and Wildlife’s K9 team allegedly found Istre among a group of people shooting geese from a state highway on private property.New York girl missing since 2019 found under stairs

 The officer confronted the group, but they took off and managed to get away.
 Investigators collected shotgun casings and found one crippled goose that day.
 Authorities continued to investigate and caught up with Istre, along with three other suspects, who they say took 29 geese in total.